rpd-tweet/Weather-App/README.md

 # Weather-App
-A weather app providing live weather feed based on the location
+A weather app providing live weather feed based on the location using openweathermap api.